-Bring Life to a Tracking Session with your Preamp
+Bring Life to a Tracking Session With Your Preamp

 Characteristics of Different Preamps

 Hype words are often used to describe the colour that these gain processors impart on a source sound.
 This is because it’s quite hard to put a finger on exactly what is happening to the harmonic saturation that takes place as a signal goes through them.
-You can really set the stage and set the mix up for success by paying just as much attention to detail on your preamps as you do with your microphones during the tracking stage.
+You can really set the stage and set the mix up for success by paying just as much attention to the details on your preamps as you do with your microphones during the tracking stage.

-Push Preamps to Bring their Personality to the Forefront
+Push Preamps to Bring Their Personality to the Forefront

-Even the most colourful tube preamps can come across as very discrete and transparent when using polite levels.
+Even the most colourful tube preamps can come across as very discrete and transparent if you’re sticking to polite levels.
 You can really hear the unique qualities of each preamp if you crank up the gain on a source as it travels through them.
 The personality of the gear will really bloom and come to light as the signal travels through the extra harmonic stages.
 It’s important to remember this detail if you’re not really hearing much of a difference from your preamp selection.
 You may find yourself reaching for less compression and EQ after the fact if you’ve nailed a winning combination of the right instrument, mic, preamp, and gain.

-Preamps' Role in Modern ‘Sample’ Based Productions
+The Preamps’ Role in Modern ‘Sample’-Based Productions